dotnet/WatsonTcp/README.md

 ## New in v2.x

+- Changed .NET Framework minimum requirement to 4.6.1 to support use of ```TcpClient.Dispose```
+- Better disconnect handling and support (thank you to @mikkleini)
 - Async Task-based callbacks
 - Configurable connect timeout in WatsonTcpClient
 - Clients can now connect via SSL without a certificate